 There are a number of small food shops in the town centre within an easy walk of our clubhouse.
-Morrisons, Sainsbury’s and Tesco supermarkets are also within 5 minutes drive, these are located at the western entrance to Penzance.
+Morrisons, Sainsbury’s and Tesco supermarkets are also within 5 minutes drive, these are located at the eastern entrance to Penzance.

 The world-famous Land’s End (most westerly point in mainland UK) is 10 miles west of Penzance with panoramic views out to sea and indoor attractions for all the family.
 Lands End.

 St Michael’s Mount